Grace Helbig: Actress

 In 2009, Helbig appeared as the character of Barbie in the music video "Barbie Eat a Sandwich" by the band Care Bears on Fire.

 In 2012, during the inaugural IAWTV Awards, Helbig met with the Fine Brothers.
 The two still needed to cast someone to play the role of Idol for their new web series MyMusic and during their meeting, they offered her the role.
 Helbig flew out to Los Angeles the next week to shoot the first season.
 Helbig subsequently appeared in the first seven episodes of the series' second season.

 In July 2013, in the last three episodes of Season 2 Part 2 of the hit web series The Most Popular Girls in School, Helbig voiced Jeannie Halverstad, the abrasive show host of Cheer Nationals.
 In March 2014, Helbig voiced a different character, Pamela Darabond, in three Season 3 episodes.

 In May and June 2014, Helbig appeared as Anna in two episodes of the second season of the musical web series Side Effects on the AwesomenessTV YouTube channel.

 On November 17, 2014, Helbig and Hannah Hart appeared as Juliet and Bonnie Parker respectively in the Epic Rap Battles of History Season 4 episode Romeo and Juliet vs. Bonnie and Clyde.

 On February 26, 2015, it was announced via various media outlets that Helbig would be co-starring with Hannah Hart in a reboot of the 1970s Sid and Marty Krofft live action science fiction television series Electra Woman and Dyna Girl.
 The reboot, directed by Chris Marrs Piliero, was shot in Vancouver during February and March 2015.
 The official trailer was released on March 29, 2016.
 The reboot was released on April 26, 2016, as an 8-episode web series on Fullscreen's subscription platform.
 It was released as a full-length feature film via various digital media outlets on June 7, 2016.

 On August 6, 2015, Helbig was featured in a series of online commercials for Marriott Hotels & Resorts for the company's "It Pays to Book Direct" ad campaign.

 On October 6, 2015, Helbig appeared in the fourth episode of PJ Liguori's web series Oscar's Hotel for Fantastical Creatures where she portrays the anthropomorphic hermit crab called Hermit.
 The six-episode series launched exclusively on Vimeo's on-demand service.

 Beginning September 21, 2019, Helbig appeared as animal expert Annalise in the eight episode Comedy Central Facebook Watch web series Beast to Beauty.

-She voices Cindy Bear, Yappy, Taffy and Granny Sweet in the HBO Max animated series Jellystone!
+She voiced Cindy Bear, Yappee, Taffy and Granny Sweet in the HBO Max animated series Jellystone!